Bathroom leak repair costs can range from $150 to $350 on average

 Bathroom fixtures: $150–$350

-What Are Plumber Costs to Repair a Bathroom Leak Near You?
+What Are Plumber Costs to Repair a Bathroom Leak in Your Area?

 Because of the range of repairs, plumbing rates can vary quite a lot.
 On average, the cost of a plumber ranges from $125 to $350 for small jobs like fixing a sink, toilet, faucet, or bathtub, to $500 to $800 for major repairs, like fixing a water line.
 Most plumbers also charge a minimum call-out fee of $50 to $200.